Vol. 2 No. 1 (2026): Celebrating Indigenous Studies Across the Globe

 Abstract

-Indigenous Peoples, despite being crucial stewards of the planet's biodiversity, continue to face deep social injustices and marginalization.
-They endure ongoing criminalization in the name of development, while their knowledge systems and rights are consistently undermined and neglected by dominant policies and narratives.
-In this paper, we argue that understanding social injustice requires acknowledging the enduring legacy of colonization, we introduce the Ărramăt Project and propose the Maslow's hierarchy as a methodological framework aimed at decolonizing narratives and research, to achieving social justice, healing, and reconciliation—not only for Indigenous Peoples but also for the planet as a whole.
+Indigenous Peoples, despite being crucial stewards of biodiversity, continue to face deep social injustices and marginalization.
+They endure ongoing criminalization in the name of conservation and sustainable development, while their knowledge systems and rights are consistently undermined and neglected by dominant policies and narratives.
+In this paper, we argue that understanding social injustice requires acknowledging the enduring legacy of colonization, we introduce the Ărramăt Project and propose the Maslow's hierarchy as a methodological framework aimed at decolonizing narratives and research, to achieve social justice, healing, and reconciliation among all our relations and with Mother Earth.